NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/Windows.md

 ### Operating System

 > An Operating System is a set of machine instructions used to allow a human to easily control and interact with a computer architecture.
-Most Operating Systems are either 32-bit or 64-bit depending on which style of computer architecture](#computer-architecture) they were designed to operate with.
+Most Operating Systems are either 32-bit or 64-bit depending on which style of [computer architecture](#computer-architecture) they were designed to operate with.

 ### Microsoft